AdaCore/training_material/courses/comprehensive_rust_training/200_error_handling/01_panics.rst

 Panics
 --------

-Rust handles fatal errors with a "panic".
+Rust handles fatal errors with a :dfn:`panic`.

 Rust will trigger a panic if a fatal error happens at runtime: